sait-wbdv/fall-2021/src/assignments/cpnt265/achievements.md

 ### Presentation Day
 - Roster card information: **5 points**
+    - Information items
         - Display Name
             - Does not have to be full name
             - Can be your nickname/handle
         - Profile image
             - aspect ratio: squarish
             - resolution: 500x500px or smaller
             - format: jpg, png, gif, webp
         - Tagline/Title
             - Examples:
                 - "Nuxt/Node/MongoDB"
                 - "Junior Developer"
                 - "Mother, Knitter, Coder"
                 - "When's Mando Season 3 Coming Out?!?" (this would not be considered a professional tagline)
         - Contact links (optional)
             - Homepage url
             - Email address
         - Social home page URLs
             - GitHub (highly recommended)
             - Optional: Codepen, LinkedIn, Facebook, Instagram, Youtube, etc
+    - Submission instructions:
+        - Upload profile image file to Brightspace with other information listed in a Brightspace comment.

 ### Tool time
 Demonstration of skillz in a specialized software tool, such as: